QR2.1.1 The Quantum Network

 4. Fundamental, then it must self-existing.

 That physical reality is conserved, continuous, complete, and fundamental therefore equates to saying that it is eternal, all-pervading, all-powerful, and self-existing, all properties once attributed to God.
-Physical realism essentially dresses up divine properties in scientific terms and applies them to physical reality, so it is more of an ideology than a theory of science.
+Physical realism essentially uses scientific terms to dress up physical reality with the same properties that were once attributed to the divine, so it is an ideology as well as a theory of science.

-Experiments can’t challenge physical realism until a viable alternative is proposed.
-Quantum realism proposes that physical reality is virtual, so it is impermanent, digital, contained, and dependent.
-A universe that began is impermanent not eternal.
-A universe of pixels and cycles is digital not all-pervading.
-A universe that is generated is contained not all-powerful.
-A universe that needs an observer is dependent not self-existing.
-To attribute divine properties to a virtual reality that is impermanent, digital, contained and dependent is foolish, and so quantum realism is proposed to replace it.
+Science can’t challenge physical realism until an alternative is proposed, and that is quantum realism.
+It proposes that physical reality is virtual and so impermanent, digital, contained, and dependent.
+A universe that began is impermanent, not eternal.
+A universe of pixels and cycles is digital, not all-pervading.
+A universe that has random events is contained, not all-powerful.
+A universe that is generated is dependent, not self-existing.
+To attribute divine properties to what is impermanent, digital, contained and dependent is foolish, so quantum realism is proposed to replace it.

 Next